Japandi Dining Table Oak - Warm Solid Wood in Japandi Style

 White Oiled

 White oiled oak has a lighter, cooler color than natural.
-The white oil subtly fades the wood — not to white, but to a warm off-white wood reminiscent of limewashed or washed wood.
+The white oil subtly bleaches the wood — not to white, but to a warm off-white wood that resembles limed or washed wood.
 This is the most Scandinavian variant and gives a Japandi dining table a fresh, light appearance that works particularly well in smaller spaces or with light floors and walls.

 Lightly Stained

-A light stain in grey or natural tones can give oak a more subdued, introverted color that is even closer to the Japandi ideal of subtlety.
+A light stain in gray or natural tones can give oak a more muted, introverted color that is even closer to the Japandi ideal of subtlety.
 The grain remains fully visible.
 This is popular in Japan itself, where muted earth tones and an almost monochromatic interior are the norm.

 Shapes and Sizes